 1 “dressed” brownie: 166 calories, 10g fat, 2.5g net carbs, 3g protein

-- Serving Size: 2 x 2 brownie
+- Serving Size: 2 x 2 brownie with toppings

 Finally, I’ve got lots of great low carb and gluten free e-cookbooks out, and I’m currently running a special where you can get all five of them (over 150 recipes) for just $19.99!
 Get more information over on the Cookbooks page!